arjkb/personal-story/unm-guide/index.md

 Your international friends on campus would tell you a lot more places to go sight-seeing!

-Albuquerque has it's own airport located about 10 minutes away from UNM.
+Albuquerque has its own airport located about 10 minutes away from UNM.
 If you wish to travel to far-away places like New York City or San Francisco, you can fly on an airplane.
 Or, I heard there's a train to San Francisco.

 ### Visa